 The information stored will be used to inform you of our latest news and you can opt out of receiving this at any time.
 All our employees who have access to personal information are obliged to respect the confidentiality of your personal information.

 We do not knowingly collect personal information from children.

 Please note that if you do provide us with personal information this will be accessible to persons within Impact International in countries outside the European Economic Area (EEA), which may not have data protection laws as comprehensive as those that exist in the EEA.

 Cookies are small text files, which ask permission to be placed on your computer by websites you visit.
 Your web browser may allow you to erase the cookies, block all cookies or receive a warning before a cookie is stored.
 Please refer to your browser instructions or the website below for guidance.
 However, in some instances unless the cookies are accepted, parts of our website will not function, fully or at all.
 If you do allow cookies to be used, when you view our website, we will store some cookie files, which will enable us to measure the use of the pages and features on our website and allow you to use some of its functions.
 The cookie is used to store the IP address of your machine and will not contain any data personal to you.
-We do not make any attempt to find out, by means of the cookies, the identities of those visiting our website.
 For further information visit www.allaboutcookies.org.

 The following cookies are stored on your computer:

 |__utma||A persistent cookie - remains on a computer, unless it expires or the cookie cache is cleared.
 It tracks visitors.
 Metrics associated with the Google __utma cookie include: first visit (unique visit), last visit (returning visit).|

 These cookies work in tandem to calculate visit length.
 Google __utmb cookie demarks the exact arrival time, then Google __utmc registers the precise exit time of the user.